juzeon/poe-openai-proxy/README.md

 # poe-openai-proxy

-A wrapper that lets you use the reverse-engineered Python library `poe-api` library as if it was the OpenAI API for ChatGPT.
+A wrapper that lets you use the reverse-engineered Python library `poe-api` as if it was the OpenAI API for ChatGPT.
 You can connect your favorite OpenAI API based apps to this proxy and enjoy the ChatGPT API for free!

 [简体中文](README_zh.md)